|

 A Wind in the Door by Madeline L'Engle.
 This is the second book in the Time quartet.
 Also a good story.

 The Seventh Son by Orson Scott Card.
 My brother gave me this book a long while back and I devoured it in one sitting.
-I have yet to read the rest of the series, however, because I couldn't find them in the library and I had no money to buy books at the time, either.
-Maybe I should track the other books down now and finish the series because I really liked this first book.
-But then, I've always liked the idea of a seventh son of a seventh son.
+I have yet to read the rest of the series, however, because I couldn’t find them in the library and I had no money to buy books at the time, either.
+Maybe I should track the other books down now and finish the series.
+But then, I’ve always liked the idea of a seventh son of a seventh son.
 Maybe someone will do a story about a seventh daughter someday (or maybe someone already has!).

 The Ladies of Missalonghi by Colleen McCullough.
 I adore the main character in this book.
 She reminds me of myself.
 I guess that means I adore me.
 Actually, I was a lot like her in the beginning and am striving to be more like how she becomes at the end.

 La Casa de los Espiritus by Isabel Allende.
-My favorite part of this book was how Allende wove the spiritual world with the 'real' world so that there was no division between the two.
+My favorite part of this book was how Allende wove the spiritual world with the ‘real’ world so that there was no division between the two, which is common in latino culture.
 Very unique story.
 This is the Spanish version, but I believe there is an English version, as well.